Each action submitted must fulfil criteria in order to be recognised as an official EWWR action.

 - Recycle: Waste sorting & recycling: Help people to improve their waste sorting behaviour by explaining how to close the loop of material resources or organising visits to sorting and recycling facilities

-Furthermore, Action Developers can propose Clean-Up activities as actions (see Let’s Clean Up Europe! - European Clean-Up Day).
+Furthermore, Action Developers can propose clean-up activities as actions (see Let’s Clean Up Europe! for our spring campaign).
 These actions aim to attract the attention of the public and media on the amount of waste that is littered in nature by collecting illegally dumped waste in forests, beaches, and other places.

 Projects dealing entirely or partly with another theme than those mentioned above will be automatically refused.
-For example, actions related to ‘Waste to Energy’ cannot be validated.
+For example, actions related to ‘Waste to Energy’ are not accepted.

-Every edition of the European Week for Waste Reduction will have specific Prevention Thematic Days.
-The Prevention Thematic Days are a series of actions focusing on specific topics related to waste prevention.
+Every edition of the European Week for Waste Reduction has its own Thematic Focus (formely known as Prevention Thematic Days).
+The Thematic Focus present a series of actions focusing on specific topics related to waste prevention.
 This will give a special emphasis on the first two Rs: Reduce and Reuse.
-The upcoming editions of the EWWR will have Prevention Thematic Days (PTD) on the following topics:
+The previous editions of the EWWR focused on the following topics:

 Commitments of the Action Developer Action Developers must undertake the following commitments: